grking8/homepage/README.md

 ```

 - Navigate to `http://localhost:4000`, you should see the site running
-- The site should update automatically after updates to source files
+- The site should update automatically after updates to source files (the first
+  change might require a manual refresh in the browser)
 - To remove all stopped containers, `docker container prune`

 ## Documentation